Rachel Fullbrook

 Support Coordinator

-Chloe is a dedicated professional with a passion for working with people from diverse backgrounds and age groups.
-With a firm belief that age is just a number, Chloe has demonstrated her adaptability in various roles throughout her career.
+Chloe is a dedicated professional with a passion for working with individuals from diverse backgrounds and age groups.
+With a firm belief that age is just a number, she has shown remarkable adaptability across various roles throughout her career.

-Her work experience began as a swim instructor, where she taught individuals of all ages and abilities, from infants to adults.
-Alongside this, Chloe extended her support to high school students during school camps, building resilience in young minds.
+Her journey began as a swim instructor, where she taught individuals of all ages and abilities, from infants to adults.
+She also supported high school students during school camps, helping build resilience in young minds.

-Followed by working in aged care, Chloe embarked on a fulfilling path of supporting elderly individuals facing physical and mental health challenges.
-She approached her role with empathy and compassion, assisting them in completing daily tasks and providing companionship.
-Additionally, Chloe has supported people during their end-of-life care to be supported in a way which maintained their dignity and respected their palliative care wishes.
+Chloe then transitioned to aged care, where she provided support to elderly individuals facing physical and mental health challenges.
+She approached her role with empathy and compassion, assisting with daily tasks and offering companionship.
+Additionally, Chloe has supported individuals during end-of-life care, ensuring their dignity and respecting their palliative care wishes.

-During Chloe’s spare time, Chloe finds true joy in spending quality time with her family and beloved kelpies, Albie and Jax.
-Her commitment to both her career and personal life reflects her values of compassion and dedication to making a positive impact in the lives of others.
+Outside of work, Chloe enjoys spending quality time with her family and her beloved kelpies, Albie and Jax.
+Her commitment to both her career and personal life reflects her core values of compassion and dedication to making a positive impact in the lives of others.

 Eleanor Hancock